 Best Time for Bird Watching

-Although it can get extremely hot from November to April, this is ultimately the best time for birding in Augrabies Falls.
-It’s the time to observe migrant bird species in addition to resident birdlife.
-For hiking, wildlife viewing and just enjoying the spectacular environment, April to September is optimal when the weather milder.
+Although it can get extremely hot from November to April, often uncomfortably so between December and February, this is ultimately the best time for birding in Augrabies Falls.
+It’s then that birds are present in addition to species.
+For hiking, wildlife viewing and just enjoying the spectacular environment, the milder winter months (May to September) are optimal.